Axxoy/Axxoy.github.io/_posts/2023-09-16-Some of My Favorite Command Line Apps.md

 ![](https://cdn-images-1.medium.com/max/1600/1*W_Zt5_6CvBG3mwlP6770zg.png)

-Type caption for image (optional)

 While a regular `man ncdu` results in the following:

 ![](https://cdn-images-1.medium.com/max/1600/1*H_Lj5y45kdmrMLCEjmkbPQ.png)

-Type caption for image (optional)

 As you can see - the regular man command is more verbose, with content at the bottom waiting to be scrolled through.
 If you are looking for a quick summary of whatever program it is you're looking at, tldr might be a neat addition to your set of command line tools.
 Though I assume if you made it all the way to the end of this post you might not need it as much XD